 The designated safeguarding lead or a deputy is always available during school hours for the staff in the school to discuss any safeguarding concerns.
-The DSL and their deputies are available out of hours by emailing safeguarding@gaytonj.derby.sch.uk and this inbox is checked regularly during school holidays.
+The designated safeguarding lead and the deputies are available out of hours by emailing the safeguarding email address safeguarding@gaytonj.derby.sch.uk) and this inbox is checked regularly during school holidays.

-More information about the role and responsibilities of the designated safeguarding lead can be found in Keeping Children Safe in Education Annex C: Role of the designated safeguarding lead.
+More information about the role and responsibilities of the designated safeguarding lead can be found in Keeping Children Safe in Education (June 2023) Annex C: Role of the designated safeguarding lead.